Weekend Campouts - Troop 86

 Please attempt to arrive at least 10 minutes before the stated departure time.
 This gives us time to pack all equipment and discuss any last-minute plans.
 Leaving on time increases our chances of arriving at camp before dark.

-Our troop always travels in our Class A Scout Shirts, but everyone can change into something more comfortable once we arrive…especially if it is hot outside.
+Our troop always travels to events in our Class A Scout Shirts.
+Once we arrive, you are free to change into something more comfortable…especially if it is hot outside.

 Scouts are reminded that, while wearing their uniform, they not only represent our troop, but all Scouts in the BSA.
 Ensuring that your behavior exemplifies the Scout Oath and Law at all times is important, but it is especially important while wearing the uniform.